wei200/machine-learning-specialization/README.md

 # machine-learning-specialization

-All my assignment solution for Machine Learning by University of Washington on Coursera.
+All my assignment solutions for Machine Learning by University of Washington on Coursera.